fgr-17/ocre-workspace/README.md

 * Ocre SDK: Contains the basic SDK to generate new Ocre containers or deploy some examples
 * Ocre Runtime: Contains the ocre engine and some helper scripts.
 It can run on Zephyr or Linux

-First things first, you need to create and deploy the containers using the compose file:

 ```bash
 cd ocre-worskpace